All Aboard! 5 Arkansas Train Activities for the Whole Family

 So you’ve been to the museum and seen the trains — now it’s time to ride one.
 The ES&NA Railway in Eureka Springs recreates rail travel from the turn of the 20th century.
 Visitors can explore historic depot and steam locomotive exhibits before boarding a real train.
 The Excursion Train takes passengers on a one hour, 4.5-mile ride through the hills of the Ozarks.
 Book a trip on the lunch or dinner train for an extra special treat.
-Trains run April-November.
+Trains run April through October.

 A&M Railroad Excursions (Fort Smith, Springdale and Van Buren)